oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 While vdsm is running the fencing command, engine will poll vdsm fencing status.
 Until the sanlock fencing command returns, vdsm will return the same status that other fencing agents return today when a host is stopping.

-We assume that sanlock request will return when sanlock on the fencing host is sure that the fenced host did receive the reset message, stopped renewing its host id lease, and enough time has passed, so the watcdog on the fenced host did reset the machine.
-We also asssume that the watchdog on the fenced host cannot fail when resetting the machine.
+We assume that sanlock request will return when sanlock on the fencing host is sure that the fenced host received the reset message, stopped renewing its host id lease, and enough time has passed, so the watcdog on the fenced host did reset the machine.
+We also assume that the watchdog on the fenced host cannot fail when resetting the machine.

 When sanlock command is finished, the fencing thread will wait for the next update, and return the result of the fence command.
 Engine will change the host status to "Non-Responsive".

 At this point, engine can clear the VMs that were running on the fenced host and start them on another host.

-This step takes should take about 1-2 minutes, depending on sanlock configuration.
+This step should take about 1-2 minutes, depending on sanlock configuration.

 ### Integration with existing mechanisms